-|OPTIN||MoEngage has got consent from users to receive SMS notifications.|
+|OPTIN||MoEngage has gotten consent from users to receive SMS notifications.|

-|OPT-IN PENDING||MoEngage has received confirmation that the user has signed up to receive the SMS notifications but has not explicitly consented to receive SMS notifications.|
+|OPT-IN PENDING||MoEngage has gotten confirmation that the user has signed up to receive the SMS notifications but has not explicitly consented to receive SMS notifications.|

 When the SMS Subscription Management Toggle is enabled:

-- MoEngage will drop users with subscription status as 'EMPTY', 'OPT-IN PENDING' and 'OPTOUT' from campaigns and mark them as 'Not Reachable via SMS'.
+- MoEngage will drop users with subscription status as 'EMPTY', 'OPT-IN PENDING', and 'OPTOUT' from campaigns and mark them as 'Not Reachable via SMS'.

-Event Triggered Campaigns for Opt-In Pending Users
+Event-Triggered Campaigns for Opt-In Pending Users

 When a user has signed up to receive SMS notifications but has not expressly consented to receive SMS notifications, marketers can send a message to acquire consent via keywords.

+MoEngage will now set the standard user attribute SMS Subscription Status to OPT-IN PENDING.
 When the user replies with any keyword from the Opt-in category, only then will the user be considered to have subscribed to the SMS notifications.
 MoEngage will set the attribute SMS Subscription Status as OPTIN here.

 For more information, refer to Create SMS Campaign.